 We have probably heard this statement a thousand times, “Money doesn’t grow on trees.”
 That is an exciting and powerful financial take, but how do you train your kids to be financially savvy?
 This Mydoh review might just be all you need to get started.
-Financial freedom ties heavily with being smart or intelligent with money, as it is a core means of survival.
-The Mydoh platform offers the perfect opportunity to train your kids from a young age and give them financial intelligence.
+SPECIAL OFFER: Free for 30 Days + Get $15 on Mydoh with SMART15

 Editorial Note: Comparewise is supported by our readers.
 When you find products and services through links on our site, we may earn commission.

-Try MyDoh free for 30 days and teach kids money skills - Claim this offer
+Try MyDoh free for 30 days and get $15 on Mydoh - Claim this offer

 With the Royal Bank of Canada’s backing, Mydoh combines a mobile app’s versatility and a smart card’s reach.
 It is a money management tool where parents can set tasks for their kids and attach a paycheck.
 Once the kids complete the tasks, they receive the accrued allowance without hassles.